frankframework/frank-manual/misc/MANUAL_TEST.md

 **Step 80:** Change the node comparison algorithm to "None".
 Select nodes to the left and to the right.
 Check that selecting a node on one side does not affect the other side.

+**Step 90:** Run Adapter1b.
+Then open the resulting report in the debug tree.

+**Step 100:** Select a few nodes in the tree.
+The rerun button should be present for every selected node.

+**Step 110:** Rerun the report.

+**Step 120:** Check that a toast window appears about the success or failure of the rerun.
+It should show additional information like the amount of checkpoints and information about stubbing.

+**Step 130:** Check that the debug table has a new report - the report from doing the rerun.

+**Step 140:** Open another report in the debug tree.
+Rerun it from another selected node.

+**Step 150:** Check that there is a toast window about the success or failure of the rerun that also provides additional information.

+**Step 160:** Check that there is a report from doing the rerun.

 ### Test 70: Low-level error should be shown

 This test should be executed with the ladybug test webapp.
 The maintainers of Ladybug know how to start this, so documenting the required preparations is postponed.